ieeecscet/Markdown/README.md

 The easiest way to start learning markdown without anything is an online markdown editor called Dillinger.[GO HERE](https://dillinger.io/)

-!!BELOW ARE SOME TOOLS FOR PURELY MARKDOWN AND ARE NOT NECESSARY!!
+!!BELOW ARE SOME TOOLS FOR PURE MARKDOWN AND ARE NOT NECESSARY UNLESS YOU ARE WRITING CONTENT PURELY IN MARKDOWN!!

 - ReText for linux users [get it here](http://sourceforge.net/p/retext/home/ReText/).
 - Mou for Mac users but if you have updated to Mojave you gotta pay [get it here](http://mouapp.com/).
-- Marked a tool providing live preview as you write in any text editor.
+- Marked is a tool providing live preview as you write in any text editor.

 ## SYNTAX
 We will be focusing mainly on GFM or Github Flavoured Markdown which is markdown but with added functionality from github.It's really all about looking it up multiple times in cheat sheets as and when you need it and eventually you'll be a pro at it